PropaneDragon/PiHueEntertainment/README.md

 * Start the application up, and you should be greeted with a window asking you to connect to your Hue Bridge.
 To do this, press the button on the middle of the Hue bridge you wish to connect to.
 (This can be changed later)
 * If you have more than one entertainment area you will be asked to choose the area you wish to control.
 Entertainment areas need to be set up using the Hue app.
 * You should now see output from your connected camera.
 If you only see a blank screen, your camera is incompatible or not correctly connected.
 You can change orientation settings by selecting the *Display* item on the toolbar and changing the available settings.
 More options will become available as the development progresses.

+## Keep in mind this is an Alpha version
+This application will have bugs and some things might not work right, but this will become more stable in the future.
+Please report all bugs, issues and feature requests you may have on here and I will see what I can do, however I don't have much time to devote to a project like this so things might happen slowly.